 - Webtop capable

 This phone was previously rumored to be "the Atrix for Sprint," but while the general look of the device is quite similar, the Photon seems to be more of an evolution and less a rebranding.
+Judging by the pictures, it also looks to be rocking the newest version of Blur (the same one that we saw in the leaked Droid 3 videos).
 Read More

 AT&T has kind of introduced two new LG Android powered smartphones into its lineup, set to appear on April 17th - the LG Thrive and LG Phoenix.
 I say "kind of" because, well, they're the same phone.
 The Thrive is a prepaid variant, while the Phoenix is a contract-only device.